daeh/zotero-markdb-connect/README.md

 # Zotero Obsidian Citations

+*Add colored tags to Zotero items that have associated MarkDown notes in an external folder.*

 ![ZoteroObsidianCitationsScreenshot](ZoteroObsidianCitationsScreenshot.png)

 This is an add-on for [Zotero](https://www.zotero.org), a research source management tool.
 The ZoteroObsidianCitations add-on finds files marked with BibTeX keys in an external folder and adds a colored tag to the corresponding Zotero items.